TRIQS/triqs/doc/installation/osx_install.rst

 Installation of the dependencies
 --------------------------------

-The following installation instructions are for Mac OS X 10.14.3 (Mojave) and should be executed on the terminal.
+The following installation instructions are for Mac OS X 10.14.3 (Mojave) or later and should be executed on the terminal.
 They may work (possibly with some modifications) for earlier versions of OS X.

 1. Install the XCode Command Line Tools: ::